 reason with human-like flexibility.

-Beyond research, I am passionate about fostering diversity in tech and dedicated to providing engaging CS opportunities for underrepresented communities.
+Beyond research, I am passionate about fostering diversity in tech by creating engaging CS opportunities for underrepresented communities.

 As a young woman in STEM, I am incredibly grateful for the diverse opportunities, inspiring mentors, and inclusive communities that have supported me over the years.
 These experiences fuel my passion for empowering others through teaching and outreach.
-Here are some of the most memorable experiences I have had:
+Here are some of the such efforts that I've been involved in:

 Stanford CS 231N.
 Deep Learning for Computer Vision.